 The second part of the acrostic anagram is “sps gLL.”
 This is a phonetic rendering of “Sips gall.”
 Jesus was brutally flogged before his crucifixion, so he experienced severe dehydration as he languished on the cross.
 Nearing death, Jesus uttered, “I thirst.”
 In response, the Roman soldiers gave him a mixture of vinegar and gall to drink.
 Jesus sipped the concoction but refused to drink it.
 This was in fulfillment of the Messianic Psalm 69:21, “They gave me also gall for my meat; and in my thirst they gave me vinegar to drink.”

 The words Elgar enclosed by quotation marks in his 1899 explanatory note for the Enigma Variations are a triple anagram constructed from the first and last letters of each quotation.
 The first is the telestich anagram “kst geses” that may be read phonetically as “Kissed Jesus.”
 The second alternate telestich anagram is “ee gts kiss,” a phonetic rendering of “EE gets kiss.”
 The third is the acrostic anagram “dp sps gall” that may be read as “dip” and “sips gall.”
 These terms are theologically tied to Judas and Jesus.
-Elgar learned about these theological allusions as he studied the scriptures and biblical commentaries to compose his sacred oratorios beginning with Lux Christi in 1896 and culminating with The Kingdom in 1906.
+Elgar learned about these theological allusions as he studied the scriptures and biblical commentaries to compose his sacred oratorios beginning with Lux Christi (The Light of Life) in 1896 and culminating with The Kingdom in 1906.
 It is conceivable that other ciphers are lurking within these five remarkable quotations in Elgar’s 1899 program note for the Enigma Variations.
-To learn more regarding the secrets of that symphonic masterpiece, read my free eBook Elgar’s Enigmas Exposed.
+To learn more about the secrets of that symphonic masterpiece, read my free eBook Elgar’s Enigmas Exposed.

 Post a Comment